Keeping employees fed and clothed is one mark of this company. ARAMARK is the world's #3 contract foodservice provider (behind

-ARAMARK has operations throughout the US and more than 20 other countries.
-International markets account for more than a quarter of the company's revenue.
+ARAMARK has operations throughout the US and nearly 20 other countries.
+International markets account for about 20% of the company's revenue.
 The company has a diverse customer base, serving customers in 45 states, Puerto Rico, and one Canadian province from more than 200 service location and distribution centers across the US and one service center in Ontario, Canada.

 Sales and Marketing

 ARAMARK serves businesses of all sizes in many different industries.
 Like its outsourcing rivals, ARAMARK competes primarily through bids to provide services to specific clients.
 It is generally engaged through long-term contracts that are renewed on a periodic basis.
 Most of ARAMARK's contracts allow the company to retain all revenue from its operations while paying a commission to the client; it also works under management-fee arrangements under which clients bear some of the financial risk for expenses.
 In addition, the company's uniform and apparel division also sells products (outerwear, safety gear, work wear) directly to customers.